Manage your hybrid workforce by configuring access for in-office, hybrid, and remote employees with Office Pass.

 - [Premier plans] Custom roles with the Access permission with editability.
 Users with this role can create and modify passes.

-All existing and new employees start out in a default access state, which by default allows users to continue booking any desks available to them until they're placed into a custom pass.
+All existing and new employees start out in a default access state, which by default allows users to continue booking any desks available to them until they're granted customized access.
 Alternatively, the default access state can be switched to a "no access" instead of an "all-access".
-This means by default, all existing and new employees do not have access to book desks at any office location until they're placed into a pass.
-When a user is added to a custom pass they're automatically removed from the default access state.
+This means by default, all existing and new employees do not have access to book desks at any office location until they've been granted custom access.
+When a user is added to a custom access list they're automatically removed from the default access state.

 To change the behavior of the default access state, select manage next to the default pass and toggle the setting to best fit your office's strategy.

-To create a custom pass, navigate to Manage > Access > Create new.
+To create custom access, navigate to Manage > Access > Create new.

-We recommend aligning the name with your company's back-to-office strategy that helps define the pass.
-Note, the pass name is visible to the employees included in the pass.
-General examples below:
+We recommend aligning the name with your company's back-to-office strategy that helps define the type of employee access.
+Note, the access name is visible to the employees included in it.
+General examples are below:

-Teams using a “Shifts” based approach may name the passes like “Red Pass” vs “Blue Pass”.
+Teams using a “Shifts” based approach may name the type of access like “Red Pass” vs “Blue Pass”.

 Teams bringing employees back in phases might use something like “Phase 1” vs “Phase 2".